 Ravikant Barot is the founder and CEO of OxiCool.
-Ravi is also the inventor of core Company IP and the Chief Inspiration Officer.
+Ravi is also an inventor and the Chief Technology Officer.

 Ravi holds an MBA from the Wharton School of the University of Pennsylvania, a Pre-MBA from the University of Dallas, and an (Unlimited) Master Mariner’s license.

 Dave joined OxiCool after 25 years of climate control and mobile air conditioning product engineering experience, providing global leadership in moving the industry to more environmentally acceptable materials.
 Most recently, he was the Chief Architecture Strategist at General Motors.
 Previously, Dave served as the Chief Engineer of the Actuator and Sensor Division at Eaton, the Manager of New Business Development Engineering at Calsonic North America, and Engineering Manager at Valeo Thermal Systems, among other positions.
 During his career Dave has engineered air conditioning systems and heat exchangers to operate using R12, R134a, 1234YF and R744 refrigerants.
 He has experience across product engineering, testing and validation, research and development, and manufacturing.
 He has participated in the design of an automated coating facility which reduced VOC emissions, several product laboratories and vehicle proving grounds.
 Dave spent 4 years in Mexico City as a Senior Manager developing a regional HVAC center of expertise for General Motors.
 He has engineered vehicles with ever increasing climate control and engine cooling system efficiencies.
 Dave served on the Society of Automotive Engineers’ climate control and engine cooling committees.
 He holds 3 patents and has published several papers and presentations with SAE.